DavidBerschauer/rosbag_recording_services/README.md

 If you leave the `bagname` field of the `RecordRequest` empty, the file will be named using the datetime of the recording.

+Make sure that stop_record_srv called before your node terminates, otherwise the service will continue recording.
+To stop recording automatically when your node shuts down, you can register a hook `rospy.on_shutdown(shutdown)` where the `shutdown` method calls `stop_record_srv`.

 ### Annotations

 From within the code you can add annotations to the stored rosbags by publishing